patsycle/bids-specification/src/99-appendices/10-arterial-spin-labeling.md

 case of `CASL`, the recommended `CASLType` field describes if a separate coil is used for labeling (`single-coil` or `double-coil`).*

 ![PCASL Labeling Pulses](../04-modality-specific-files/images/asl_pcasl_labeling_pulses.png)

+*Several recommended metadata field describe the labeling pulses of the labeling pulse train in PCASL.
+The `LabelingPulseAverageGradient` and the `LabelingPulseMaximumGradient` are the average labeling gradient and the maximum amplitude of the gradient switched on during the application of the labeling RF pulse(s), in milliteslas per meter.
+The
+`LabelingPulseAverageB1` is the average B1-field strength of the RF labeling pulses, in microteslas.
+The `LabelingPulseDuration` and `LabelingPulseInterval` are the duration of, and the delay between the peaks of the individual labeling pulses, in milliseconds.*

 ![PCASL without Bolus Cut-off](../04-modality-specific-files/images/asl_pasl_boluscutoff_false.png)